Why Heating Cost More Than Cooling?

 The Second Factor That Makes Heating More Expensive

-Heating a home is more energy intensive than cooling because of how the home is heated and cooled.
+Heating a home is more energy-intensive than cooling because of how the home is heated and cooled.
 Cooling a home involves moving the excess heat out so that it’s cooler inside.
 But heating requires heat energy to warm the air.
-For the 34% of households that use an electrical heating system that is a very energy intensive process because electrical energy has to be turned into heat energy.
+For 34% of households that use an electrical heating system that is a very energy-intensive process because electrical energy has to be turned into heat energy.

 Moving heat requires a lot less energy than making it, which is why cooling ends up being less expensive than heating.
 The exception to this rule is electric heat pumps.
 They operate in a way that’s very similar to an air conditioner but in reverse.

 With the exception of heat pumps, air conditioners have outpaced heating systems in terms of improved energy efficiency.
 An example of this is variable speed air conditioners that use up to 30% less energy.
 Even though AC use is increasing, it’s not enough to balance out the amount of energy needed for heating.

 No matter what type of energy source you use to heat and cool your home, Spark Energy has a plan for you!
 We’re located in markets across the country offering a variety of fixed-rate gas and electric plans with exceptional customer service.
 Find an energy plan that’s perfect for your heating and cooling needs today!